Behavioral Changes and Parkinson’s | MyParkinsonsTeam

 Behavioral Changes and Parkinson’s

-People often think of Parkinson’s disease as simply a movement disorder, but it also has nonmotor symptoms.
-Many people living with Parkinson’s display behaviors that are troubling to the person and their family.
+People often think of Parkinson’s disease as simply a movement disorder, but it also has nonmotor symptoms — symptoms unrelated to movement.
+Many people living with Parkinson’s show behaviors that are troubling to the person and their family.
 These behavioral changes can be a symptom of Parkinson’s, or they may be a side effect of medication.

-Members of MyParkinsonsTeam have described an array of experiences with behavioral changes.
-Some people with Parkinson’s disease struggle with anger or impulsive behavior that can impact their friends and family members.
+Members of MyParkinsonsTeam have described many behavioral changes that range from annoying to life-threatening.
+Some people with Parkinson’s disease struggle with anger or impulsive behavior that can affect their friends and family members.
 Others have hallucinations that cause them to act in ways that don’t make sense to their caregivers.
 In addition, attention and motivation problems are common and make everyday tasks harder.
-These behavioral changes can sometimes impact quality of life and put people with Parkinson’s in danger.
+These behavioral changes can sometimes have an impact on quality of life and put people with Parkinson’s in danger.

 Fortunately, there are treatments that can help.
 With careful monitoring and support from loved ones, people living with Parkinson’s disease can manage these behavior symptoms and sometimes even use the symptoms to their advantage.

-Among the most startling changes for people with Parkinson’s are impulse control disorders and obsessive behaviors.
+Among the most startling changes for people with Parkinson’s are problems with impulsivity (impulse control) and obsessive behaviors.
 Some people start gambling or overspending, for example.
 One MyParkinsonsTeam member stayed up all night shopping and bought 10 surfboards in a short amount of time.

 How Common Are Impulsivity and Obsessive Behaviors in Parkinson’s?